ossobv/xpaste/README.rst

 The pasting of text happens through "faked" keypress events.
 And as you can see from the example, it works.

+**NOTE: xpaste does not work on Wayland because it disallows applications to meddle with other applications.
+However, you can start both applications under the Xwayland compatibility layer, e.g. from:** ``WAYLAND_DISPLAY= gnome-terminal``

 COPYRIGHT
 ---------